temporalio/documentation/docs/java/testing-and-debugging.md

 Exception while stepping through Workflow code during debugging.

 To alleviate this issue, you can set the `TEMPORAL_DEBUG` environment variable to true before debugging your Workflow code.
-Make sure to set `TEMPORAL_DEBUG` only during debugging.
+Make sure to set `TEMPORAL_DEBUG` to true only during debugging.